triskit124/Notes/investing.md

 - Employer-sponsored retirement plan offered by many for-profit companies
 - 401(k) plans and 403(b) plans are **tax-advantaged**, meaning workers can preserve more of their investment growth for retirement rather than losing some to taxes each year.
+- Once the money is in your 401(k), and as long as the money remains in the account, you pay no taxes on investment growth, interest, dividends or earnings
 - Most 401(k) and 403(b) plans are pre-tax accounts, meaning the money contributed is generally withdrawn from employees’ paychecks before taxes.
 This helps those workers to pay less in taxes that year.
 The money then grows tax-deferred in the account, and employees don’t pay income taxes on the money until they withdraw it during retirement.
 - Many 401(k) and 403(b) plans also accept Roth contributions.
 Rather than being made pre-tax, Roth contributions are made after an employee has already paid taxes on their income.
 Then, all investment growth in the account and distributions from the account are tax-free
 - Both 401(k) and 403(b) plans are subject to contribution limits.
 First, in both cases, employees can contribute up to $22,500 of their income to their workplace retirement plan in 2023